 A course for students interested in learning to stimulate children's creative visual expression.
 It is organized to develop insight into children's expression as well as understanding and discovering their environment.
-Basic
+Basic art concepts, motivations, developmental characteristics, and curriculum are also presented.

-Pre-Requisites: (ED_101) and sophomore status.
+Pre-Requisites: ((ED 101 OR EDFN 201)) and sophomore status.
 Course Frequency: Fall: All Years Spring: All Years Summer: Dept Discretion